mad-lab-fau/mad-gui/README.md

 ```
 pip install mad_gui
 ```
+Make sure to include the underscore.
+If you do not include it, you will install a different package.

 Then, from your command line either simply start the GUI or pass additional arguments:
 ```